BryantFiallos/pset-9-skeleton/README.md

 * Players take turns marking the squares with either an X or an O.
 * The local board on which you must play is determined by your opponent's previous move.
 * If your opponent sends you to a completed local board with one or more free squares, you must play on that local board.
-* If your opponent sends you to a completed local board with no free squares, you can play anywhere on the baord.
+* If your opponent sends you to a completed local board with no free squares, you can play anywhere on the board.
 * To make things a little easier for the players, you should highlight the local board in which they must play on each turn.
 * As in ordinary Tic-Tac-Toe, a player wins a local board if he or she marks three consecutice squares: vertically, horizontally, or diagonally.
 * A player wins the overall game if his or her local wins represent three consecutive local boards: vertically, horizontally, or diagonally.